swiftlang/swift-evolution/proposals/0195-dynamic-member-lookup.md

     imported language has fully dynamic capabilities, and programmers use them.
 This is pervasive in Python code, and is also reasonable common in Objective-C "the `id` type".
 3) The Objective-C interoperability approach to handling the "inherently dynamic" parts of Objective-C is a feature called "AnyObject dispatch".
-If you aren't failiar, it returns members lookup as `ImplicitlyUnwrappedOptional` types (aka, `T!` types), which are extremely dangerous to work with - though not "unsafe" in the Swift sense.
+If you aren't familiar, it returns members lookup as `ImplicitlyUnwrappedOptional` types (aka, `T!` types), which are extremely dangerous to work with - though not "unsafe" in the Swift sense.
 4) Beyond the problems with IUOs, Anyobject lookup is *also* completely non-type safe when